cprewit/bits/README.md

 ## System

-Base has a system API that allows modules to get the BITS ID as well as restart, and shutdown the system.
+Base has a system API that allows modules to get the BITS ID as well as restart and shutdown the system.

 ## Authentication

-Base also has an API that allows modules to interact with the OMG and module subsystem to load, and unload modules.
+Base also has an API that allows modules to interact with the OMG and module subsystems to load and unload modules.

 ## Helper

-The helper API is used for modules to be able to add helper classes to the global.
-Helpers can be anything from helper classes, to API objects, or anything that you need other modules to be able to require.
+The helper API is used for modules to be able to add helper classes to the global scope.
+Helpers can be anything from helper classes, API objects, or anything that you need other modules to be able to require.

 Add something to `global`: